 Tips for communicating with a person with dementia

 Communicating well with someone who has dementia is not a skill that is learned overnight - it requires patience and practice.
-Remember to CONNECT not to CORRECT.
+Remember to connect rather than correct.

 Before you speak

 Reduce distractions in the environment.
-For example, lowering the volume of the TV or radio.
+For example, try lowering the volume of the TV or radio.